furionw/oj/README.md

   - LC 448.
 Find All Numbers Disappeared in an Array
   - Offer 51. duplicate

+## Matrix
+  - LC 363.
+Max Sum of Rectangle No Larger Than K (Google)
+  - Hiho 1502. 最大子矩阵

 ## Other

   - LC 215.
 Kth Largest Element in an Array (same as Offer  30.
 GetLeastNumbers)